About Bullying Claims

 - Your child experienced bullying at school.

-- The school was negligent by failing to end the bullying conduct.
-This duty failure means they should have taken reasonable steps to eradicate bullying, like acting on complaints and implementing appropriate preventative policies.
+- The school was negligent in failing to end the bullying.
+This duty failure indicates they should have taken reasonable steps to prevent bullying, such as addressing complaints and implementing appropriate prevention policies.

 - There would not have been bullying if the school had taken action.